Vietnam.vn - Nền tảng quảng bá Việt Nam

 Risk of ecological disaster

-The Caspian Sea has been falling since the mid-1990s, but the rate of increase has accelerated since 2005.
+The Caspian Sea's water level has been falling since the mid-1990s, but the rate of increase has accelerated since 2005.
 Earth system modeler Matthias Prange (University of Bremen, Germany) said that as the world warms, the water level in the Caspian Sea will fall even more sharply.
 Mr. Prange predicted that the water level will fall 8-18 m by the end of the 21st century, depending on the rate of global fossil fuel reduction.

-Mr. Singarayer also predicted geopolitical competition over dwindling resources, with countries bordering the Caspian Sea likely to step up their exploitation of water and oil resources.
+Mr. Singarayer also predicted geopolitical competition over dwindling resources, with countries bordering the Caspian Sea likely to step up exploitation of water and oil resources.
 The problem will be further complicated by changes in coastlines due to falling water levels.

 ‘Báo động đỏ’ ở hồ lớn nhất thế giới- Ảnh 4.

 The biodiversity and life in the Caspian Sea will also be threatened.
 In particular, it is home to the endangered sturgeon, which is responsible for 90% of the world’s caviar.
-The vast body of water has been landlocked for at least 2 million years, with the harsh conditions supporting many unique shellfish species that could disappear if conditions deteriorate.
-The Caspian seal, a unique species of seal found only in this sea, is also at risk of habitat loss.
+The vast body of water has been landlocked for at least 2 million years, with the harsh conditions supporting many unique shellfish species that could disappear if conditions worsen.
+The Caspian seal, a unique species found only in this sea, is also at risk of habitat loss.

 In August, Azerbaijani President Ilham Aliyev called the decline in water levels in the Caspian Sea an ecological disaster.